 "It's always good to play again quickly after losing a match.
 It's an opportunity for us to give a good response.
 We know we've committed defensive mistakes and we have to be more intelligent," said Lopetegui.

 The Spaniard has been criticised heavily in the Portuguese press for his policy of rotating the team game by game, but asked about whether or not that was the root of the errors, Lopetegui emphatically replied, "I sincerely don't think so.
 We make the decisions that we believe are the best for each game."

 João Mário confident

 In contrast, Sporting go into their match in Gelsenkirchen on the crest of a wave having won at Porto for the first time since 2007.
 They face a tough task however, with the Bundesliga side responding to the appointment of new coach Roberto Di Matteo with a 2-0 win on the weekend over Hertha Berlin.

-Midfielder João Mário, who has made a midfield spot in Sporting's team his own in recent weeks, and debuted for the Seleção, is unafraid of the opposition.
+Midfielder João Mário, who has made a midfield spot in Sporting's team his own and debuted for the Seleção in recent weeks, is unafraid of the opposition.
 "If the Schalke coach says that they are favourites to win the match, that's up to him.
 They also said we were not favourites to win our last match (against Porto)."

 Both Porto and Sporting go into their matches with a full squad to pick from, with the exception of Porto's long-term injury victim Helton.

 On Wednesday it's Benfica's turn to take to the pitch.
 The Eagles have made a flying start to the domestic season in Portugal, but a disastrous opening two matches in the Champions League sees Jorge Jesus' men in desperate need of at least a point at Monaco.